ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 #### Comprehensive framework support

-[//]: # (TODO: "run on PHP"?)
-Deploy Now supports all apps that run on PHP and can be build with Node.js, Composer, Ruby or any other [language supported by GitHub Actions](https://docs.github.com/en/get-started/learning-about-github/github-language-support).
+Deploy Now supports all static sites that can be build with Node.js, Composer, Ruby or any other [language supported by GitHub Actions](https://docs.github.com/en/get-started/learning-about-github/github-language-support).
 Automatic detection and workflow setup are available for the following frameworks.

 **Static Site Generators**: